Lucky-Kashyap/Front-End-Domination-Create-Anything-with-Code/README.md

         export default instance;

+#### Section 16 : React Context API

+- It solves Prop Drilling Problem

+- Prop Drilling means sharing data between one component to another & another to another means parent to child to son

 # FrontEnd Domination

 Embarking on a journey to become a proficient frontend developer is an exciting and rewarding endeavor.